-The Aspinall Unit is not only the largest water storage facility in the basin, consisting of three dams/reservoir, including Blue Mesa Reservoir, the largest body of water in the State of Colorado.
+- The Aspinall Unit is the largest water storage facility in the Gunnison Basin, consisting of three dams/reservoir, including Blue Mesa Reservoir, the largest body of water in the State of Colorado.

-The Gunnison Tunnel, part of the Uncompahgre Project, was built to divert water from the Gunnison River to the Uncompahgre Valley and the Uncompahgre River, serving over 76,0000 acres of project land.
+- The Gunnison Tunnel, part of the Uncompahgre Project, was built to divert water from the Gunnison River to the Uncompahgre Valley and the Uncompahgre River, serving over 76,0000 acres of project land.

 - Taylor Park Reservoir was established to provide water to farmers in the Uncompahgre Valley.
 It is operated under contract by the Uncompahgre Valley Water Users Association (UVWUA).
 While Taylor Park Reservoir water still serves agricultural water users in the Uncompahgre Valley, a unique agreement enables the UVWUA to re-store water released from Taylor Reservoir in the Aspinall Unit (Blue Mesa Reservoir) prior to delivering it to farmers downstream.
 This has created the opportunity for the timing of releases to be managed for multiple purposes with input from a local user group.
-Learn more about the dam/ reservoir here; learn about the user group and operations here.

-Ridgway Reservoir, built as part of the Dallas Creek Project, is located near Ridgway and serves the Uncompahgre Valley.
-Learn more here.
+- Ridgway Reservoir, part of the Delta Creek Project, is located near Ridgway and serves the Uncompahgre Valley.

-Crawford Reservoir, Southeast of Delta, was built as part of the Smith Fork Project.
-Learn more here.
+- Crawford Reservoir, Southeast of Delta, was built as part of the Smith Fork Project.

 Water Rights and Legal Issues for Water Management:

-To learn about water rights, see this page from the Colorado Division of Water Resources.
+- Learn about water rights at the Colorado Division of Water Resources.

-You can find the Record of Decision governing releases to benefit endangered fish in the lower Gunnison here.
+- The Record of Decision governing releases details the benefit to endangered fish in the lower Gunnison.

 Water Management Organizations: